willgdjones/pydantic-ai/docs/agents.md

 1. The agent expects a string dependency.
 2. Static system prompt defined at agent creation time.
-3. Dynamic system prompt defined via a decorator with [`CallContext`][pydantic_ai.dependencies.CallContext], this is called just after `run_sync`, not when the agent is created, so can benefit from runtime information like the dependencies used on that run.
+3. Dynamic system prompt defined via a decorator with [`RunContext`][pydantic_ai.dependencies.RunContext], this is called just after `run_sync`, not when the agent is created, so can benefit from runtime information like the dependencies used on that run.
-4. Another dynamic system prompt, system prompts don't have to have the `CallContext` parameter.
+4. Another dynamic system prompt, system prompts don't have to have the `RunContext` parameter.

 _(This example is complete, it can be run "as is")_